Support that scales without scaling headcount

 - Step 04

-KB updates from real answers
+KB updates from answers

 What the Support agent actually ships.